 Georgetown University hosted a book event in honor and memory of Carol Lancaster, Ph.D.
 (SFS’64), the late author of A Song to My City: Washington, D.C.
 Lancaster was the Dean of the School of Foreign Service from 2010 until her passing in 2014, the first woman and the first SFS graduate to serve in this position.

 A third-generation Washingtonian, Lancaster was a member of the U.S. Department of State’s policy planning staff and then Deputy Assistant Secretary of State for Africa.
 She first started working at SFS in 1981 as a research professor.
-Over the course of her time at Georgetown, she served as Director of the African Studies Program, the Masters of Science in Foreign Service program, and the first Director of the Mortara Center.
+Over the course of her time at Georgetown, she served as Director of the African Studies Program, the Masters of Science in Foreign Service program, and the Mortara Center.
 From 1993 to 1996, Lancaster served as Deputy Administrator of the U.S. Agency for International Development (USAID).
 She was the author of more than ten books, including Foreign Aid: Diplomacy, Development, Domestic Politics.

 The book event featured Lancaster’s son Douglas Farrar (SFS’05, S’12), who completed his mother’s book after her death.
 Farrar moderated a panel discussion of friends and book collaborators: Ambassador Melanne Verveer (I’66, G’69, P’94), the Executive Director of Georgetown’s Institute for Women, Peace and Security, Gail Griffith (SFS’72, S’81), former Georgetown administrator and director of the Global Education Initiative at Jesuit Refugee Service/USA; and Maurice Jackson, Ph.D.
 (G’95, G’01), Associate Professor in the Department of History and Affiliate Faculty in the African American Studies Department.